Formation for Newcomers

 Confirmation is the sacramental rite in which individuals “express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop” (BCP, p.
 860).
 Confirmation is an opportunity to recommit oneself to the responsibilities of baptism.

-There will be four opportunities for Baptism:
+Upcoming opportunities for Baptism:

 • Easter Vigil, Saturday, April 19, 2025